frontarm/navi/site/src/pages/landing.md

 -------------

 - [The Tutorial](/tutorial) walks you through building a small documentation website with create-react-app.
-- [Building with create-react-app](/static-sites-with-create-react-app) covers adding static rendering to a create-react-app project.
+- [Static builds with create-react-app](/static-sites-with-create-react-app) covers adding static rendering to a create-react-app project.
 - [API Reference](/api-reference)